Efficacy of simple continuum models for diverse granular intrusions: Results and Discussion

 Figure \ref{fig:7} shows the variation of horizontal drag forces from the Gravish et al.\cite{gravish2010force} experiments alongside our continuum simulations.
 The continuum results are scaled proportionally to the out-of-plane width in Gravish et al.\cite{gravish2010force}.
 The mean drag force and force fluctuations from continuum modeling are plotted in Figure \ref{fig:7}D and E, showing smooth forces transition to larger, fluctuating forces as the initial packing fraction rises above $\phi_c$.
 The same trends can be seen in experiments, c.f.
 Figure \ref{fig:7}A and B. A visual free surface comparison between experiments and the simulations also shows the similarity of flows as $\phi_i$ varies, c.f.
-Figure \ref{fig:7}C and F.
+Figure \ref{fig:7}C and F. {In the over-compacted case, the continuum results show a stepped pattern forming on the surface but it is not as persistent as the wavy patterns observed in the experiments.
+This is due to the 2D nature of our simulations.
+The 2D nature restricts the material from flowing in an out-of-plane direction, which causes the material to flow over the existing waves and overrun the wavy patterns.
+Such patterns are are otherwise not overrun in 3D experiments and are more visible in over-compacted cases.}